Importing a vehicle from a non-EU or non-EFTA country

 Most of these vehicles are not built in accordance with a Dutch or European type approval.
 The special equipment required for the inspection is only available at the RDW test centre in Lelystad.
 These tests therefore have to be performed there, and they are expensive.
 For more information about importing such a vehicle, go to Individual approvals.
 If you want more information about the costs, please contact the RDW Customer Service.

-You can have your vehicle inspected at the RDW inspection station in the following situations:
+In the situations listed below, you can have your vehicle inspected at RDW inspection stations located throughout the country:

-- The vehicle has a European type-approval.
-You can check this at the manufacturer or the importer of the vehicle brand.
+- If the vehicle has a European type approval.
+You can ask the manufacturer or importer of the make of vehicle.